jreo03/g-rcp/README.md

 ### Credits
-car model by shutmen_16#6802 on discord
+Red car model by shutmen_16#6802 on discord

+### Updates
+Improved stability for rear-drive cars.

 ### Current Acknowledged Issues
-everything
+Tyre deflection on stop is sluggish.